- Common Causes of Spinal Cord Injuries

 - Representing you at trial

-Illinois uses a modified comparative negligence rule to determine the percentage of liability in an accident.
+Some states use a modified comparative negligence rule to determine the percentage of liability in an accident.
 If your actions contributed to less than 50% of the accident, you can receive an award, but the portion of your contribution reduces it.
 For example, if you are awarded $100,000 but contributed 10% to the accident, you can claim $90,000.

 The defense might claim that your injury resulted from something other than their client’s actions.
 If your injury resulted from negligence during a dangerous activity, the defense might argue that you agreed to take the risk.